Brexit Adjustment Reserve

 The withdrawal of a Member State from the EU is an unprecedented situation both for the EU as a whole and for its Member States.
 BREXIT will affect all Member States but in different ways.
 Some Member States, regions, sectors or local communities will be more affected than others.
 This is why the proposal is designed to support all Member States while ensuring a strong concentration on those most affected.
 The design of the Brexit Adjustment Reserve acknowledges these particular circumstances: it does not ask for advance programming or planning of measures and provides for flexibility in the implementation and in line with the subsidiarity principle.

 The Regulation entered into force in October.

-Notification - The Commission will swiftly process the adoption of financing decision(s) to ensure that Member States can receive support still in 2021.
+Notification - The Commission will swiftly process the adoption of financing decision(s) to ensure that Member States can receive support from the Reserve.
 Member States are invited use the usual channels to communicate with the Commission.

-In order to receive the first instalment of the pre-financing by the end of this year, we call on Member States notify the Commission by 8 November pursuant to Article 14(1)d of the BAR Regulation.
-In view of the legal steps required before disbursement, the Commission will not be able to ensure payments to those Member States which submit their notifications after this deadline.
+In order to receive the first instalment of the pre-financing, we call on Member States notify the Commission without further delay pursuant to Article 14(1)d of the BAR Regulation.

 How much money is available?